Contents

 type, or location.

-- Any events or tasks associated with the deleted item
+- Any events, notes, tasks, or contacts associated with the deleted item

 will be automatically updated to remove the association.